How to use the non-inverting OP AMP calculator

 Example #2

-You are a guitarist who is fond of electronics and you want to make a homemade amplifier.
+You are a guitarist who is fond of electronics and you want to make a homemade preamp.
 You know that your electric guitar outputs a signal with an amplitude of 50 m[Vrms].
-You want to amplify that signal a little before delivering it to the speaker, since it would be almost imperceptible.
-For this, you decide to use an OPAMP in non-inverting configuration.
-If you want a 1[Vrms] signal to reach the speaker, what resistor configuration do you use?
+You want to amplify that signal before sending it to a loudspeaker.
+For this, you decide to use an OP AMP in non-inverting configuration.
+If you want a 1[Vrms] signal at that next stage, what resistor configuration do you use?

 Download this LTSpice simulation to analyze the gain of a non-inverting operational amplifier circuit.
 You can modify the resistor values to see how they affect the output voltage.
 The simulation lets you perform a sophisticated analysis of the circuit's behavior under different conditions.